is4302-group/one-zero/README.md

 ## Walkthrough

+### Creating options

 - option is created on the market
+  - Market.addBinaryOption (Market.sol:142)

-- option is made available for staking
+### Option is available for staking

 - users place their stakes on the option (long/short)
+  - Market.addPosition (Market.sol:160)
 - chainlink keepers continuously poll market to clean up concluded options
+  - Market.checkUpkeep (Market.sol:255)
+  - Market.performUpkeep (Market.sol:287)

+### Option has concluded

+> In chainlink upkeep method, concludeBinaryOption (Market.sol:181) is called
-- when an option has concluded
+> The following is a walkthrough of what happens when an option is concluded

 - outcome is retrieved from an oracle
+  - Market.retrieveOutcome (Market.sol:211)
 - winnings are paid out to winners
-    - total stake (long + short) divided among winners (long/short)
+  - Market.payOutWinnings (Market.sol:227)
 - commissions are sent to the commission token contract
+  - Market.payOutCommission (Market.sol:220)

+### Commission management

-- commission token holders claim their commissions
+- commission token holders claim commissions for periods from their last claimed period up to the current period
-  - amount claimed determined by balance of commission tokens
-  - last collected commission is tracked to prevent double counting
+  - CommissionToken.claimCommission (CommissionToken.sol:43)